 You will know a new school tattoo when you see one.
-New school tattoos calls for big, bright, bold, solid color with heavy black outlines to push things forward.
-New school tattoo designs are known to be warped, and you have this very cartoonish, well colored, and very rendered design that is every graphic artist’s dream.
+New school tattoos call for big, bright, bold, solid colors with heavy black outlines to push things forward.
+New school tattoo designs have this very cartoonish, well-colored, rendered design that is every graphic artist’s dream.

 - 4 New School Tattoos vs Old School Tattoos

 New school tattoos look nothing like traditional tattoos, but it follows some basic techniques of traditional style.
 Like neo-traditional and traditional tattoos, new school tattoos use bold black lines to keep the colors separated, and they also use large shapes and designs that create legible tattoos.
-In the 90s, tattoo artists were experimenting with the tattoo designs that incorporated celebrities, science fiction, anime, and manga characters.
+In the 90s, tattoo artists experimented with tattoo designs that incorporated celebrities, science fiction, anime, and manga characters.
 Various pop cultures influenced new school tattooing a lot, and it became one of the biggest tattoo trends.
-Since then, the style has evolved so much as people are accepting and experimenting with more and more new designs and ideas these days.
-New school tattoos are all about self-expression and celebration of art.
-Tattoo artists are also continuously pushing their boundaries with new school tattoos because it gives them ultimate freedom when it comes to choosing subjects, techniques, and colors.
+Since then, the style has evolved so much as people accept and experiment with more and more new designs and ideas these days.
+New school is all about self-expression and the celebration of art.
+Tattoo artists are also continuously pushing their boundaries with new school tattoo designs because it gives them the ultimate freedom to choose subjects, techniques, and colors.

-Besides animations, graffiti has a lot of influence on New school tattooing.
+Besides animations, graffiti has a lot of influence on New school tattoo style.
 Graffiti was always popular in the underground, but it became mainstream in the 90s.
-Like graffiti, the new school tattoos are vibrant and colorful.
+Like graffiti, the tattoos are vibrant and colorful.
 New School tattoo artists used bright colors, drop shadows, and graceful lines of street artists as inspiration for their designs.
 You will notice that graffiti fonts are ubiquitous in new school tattoo designs.

 New School Tattoos vs Old School Tattoos

-Difference between New school tattoos and Old school tattoos are:
+The difference between New school and Old school tattoos are:

-- In subject matter, there are no restrictions in new school tattooing where old school tattoos only use limited subjects like anchors, swallows, knife, etc.
+- In subject matter, there are no restrictions in new school tattooing where old school tattoos only use limited subjects like anchors, swallows, knives, etc.

-- Its all about color for new school tattoos, but old school tattoos use a limited color palette.
+- It’s all about color for new school, but old school tattoos use a limited color palette.

 - Most new school tattoos use 3D shadings, where old school tattoos have 2D.

 The popularity of new School tattooing has grown considerably in recent years with the appearance of talented artists.
 They continuously surprise us with their creativity and unique designs.
-The below collection of the New School Tattoos presents an enormous artistic diversity, spanning genres related to this relatively new style of tattooing, such as Graffiti, Comic, Cartoons, Anime, and Pop Culture.
-Depending on the artists, you will see the diverse techniques they have used to create these tattoos, as well as their distinctive personal touch on each of them.
+The below collection of the New School Tattoos presents an enormous artistic diversity, spanning genres related to this relatively new style of tattooing, such as Graffiti, Comics, Cartoons, Anime, and Pop Culture.
+Depending on the artists, you will see the diverse techniques they have used to create these tattoos and their distinctive personal touch on each of them.